sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ```
 #### Step-5-Create a ZIP of the DLLs
-The following snippet will create a ZIP of the output from the `dotnet publish` command
+The following snippet will create a ZIP of the output from the `dotnet publish` command.
+Notice that we are using the output folder location in the **dotnet publish** step as the target of the ZIP (**rootFolderOrFile** parameter)

 ```yml
 - task: ArchiveFiles@2